-Looking over Lisboa
+Looking over Lisboa.

 Two of the distinguishing traits of Lisboa (henceforward) Lisbon are its hills and its neighborhoods.
-In fact, while the sobriquet the City of Seven Hills is certainly better known when applied to its Italian counterpart, it’s also used to describe Lisbon.
+In fact, while the sobriquet the City of Seven Hills is certainly better known when applied to its Italian counterpart, it’s also been used to describe Lisbon.

 The most common explanation for this is that the Romans, who called the city Olissipo, saw a topographic resemblance to their home city.
 In the 17th century, Frey Nicolao d’Oliveira provided a written description of what he called the seven mounts: São Vincente, Santo André (also called Graça), São Jorge, Sant’Ana (also called Hill of Saúde), São Roque, Chagas (or Chiado), and Santa Catarina.
 Although I won’t discuss them all, and you can read a brief description of them here, it’s said that each played its own unique role in the city’s founding and growth.